-NSF EPSCoR Research Infrastructure Improvement Program: Track-1
+NSF EPSCoR Research Infrastructure Improvement (RII) Program: Track-1

-The National Science Foundation (NSF) awarded the state of North Dakota its most recent Research Infrastructure Improvement (RII) award -- North Dakota: Research Infrastructure and Partnerships for Discovery -- in September 2008.
-It provides $16.5 million over six years (2009-2014) to strengthen the State’s research capacity.
-The key research infrastructure components include:
+The National Science Foundation (NSF) awarded the state of North Dakota its most recent Research Infrastructure Improvement (RII) award – Innovative and Strategic Program Initiatives for Research and Education-North Dakota (INSPIRE-ND) -- in August 2014.
+It provides $20 million over five years (2014-2019) to strengthen the State’s research capacity.

 NSF EPSCoR Research Infrastructure Improvement Program: Track-2

 The National Science Foundation Experimental Program to Stimulate Competitive Research awarded $6 million to North Dakota EPSCoR and South Dakota EPSCoR for North Dakota State University, the University of North Dakota, South Dakota State University and the South Dakota School of Mines and Technology to establish DakotaBioCon.
 The Research Infrastructure and Improvement Track 2 grant spans three years.

 The primary goal of DakotaBioCon is to establish a multi-state, multi-institution, multi-disciplinary research collaboration that will produce economically viable renewable replacements for existing petrochemicals.
 The research collaborators use lignin as a starting raw material.
 Lignin binds cellulose fibers in wood and plants.
 It is among the most renewable carbon sources on the planet.
 DakotaBioCon and focuses on processing lignin into renewable chemical and polymeric alternatives to petrochemicals.